 In this little blog we love both bundt cakes and lemon-flavored everything.
 So you can well imagine that this recipe was a no-brainer.

-It was about time I posted what I consider to be the best lemon bundt cake recipe I have ever made.
+It was about time I posted what I consider to be a fantastic lemon bundt cake recipe.
+Why should you make it, you might ask?

 - Zesty lemon flavor: it has lemon zest, fresh lemon juice, and a lemon glaze.
 So all you lemon lovers can swoon with every bite you take.